jonbrunt/D3-Meteorite-World-Map/README.md

-# d3_Meteorite_World_Map
+# D3 Meteorite World Map
-A D3 generated world map displaying historical meteorite strikes
+A world map displaying historical meteorite strikes, with a tooltip highlighting meteorite data, utilizing D3.js and and API